fossabot/wp-social-manager/readme.txt

 == Description ==

-Social Manager optimize your website in social media with [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/cards/overview) meta tags to your posts and pages.
+Social Manager optimize your website in social media with [Open Graph](http://ogp.me/) and [Twitter Cards](https://dev.twitter.com/cards/overview) meta tags.
 These meta tags help social media, like Facebook and Twitter, to understand your content structure better as well as enable them to render the content on the [News Feed](https://www.facebook.com/help/327131014036297/) nicely.
 This plugin allows you to customize the meta tags, so you have more control over your posts and pages presentation on these social media.

 Other features included in the plugin: